-Responsibilities: doc is section is responsible for the collection, evaluation, cumentation and use of information about the development of incident and the status of resources.
-Maintain accurate site p.
+Responsibilities: This section is responsible for the collection, evaluation, documentation and use of information about the development of the incident and the status of resources.
+Maintain accurate site map.
 Provide ongoing analysis of situation and resource status.
-Start-Up Actions: Check in with Planning/Intelligence Chief for situation briefing.
-Obtain necessary equipment and supplies from Logistics.
-Put on position identifier, such as vest, if available.
-Operational Duties: (B. f) .
-Situation Sta tus ((Map): Collect, organize and analyze situation information.
-Mark site map appropriately as related reports are received.
-This includes but is not limited to S&R reports and damage updates, giving a concise picture status of campus. П Preserve map as legal document until photographed.
-Use area-wide map to record information on major incidents, road closures, utility outages, etc. (This information may be useful to staff for planning routes home, etc.) Situation An alys is: Ď Provide current situation assessments based on analysis of information received.
-Develop situation reports for the Command Post (CP) to support the action planning process.
+Start-Up Actions: □ Check in with Planning/Intelligence Chief for situation briefing. □ Obtain necessary equipment and supplies from Logistics. □ Put on position identifier, such as vest, if available.
+Operational Duties: Situation Sta tus (Map): Collect, organize and analyze situation information. ☐ Mark site map appropriately as related reports are received.
+This includes but is not limited to S&R reports and damage updates, giving a concise picture status of campus. □ Preserve map as legal document until photographed. □ Use area-wide map to record information on major incidents, road closures, utility outages, etc. (This information may be useful to staff for planning routes home, etc.) Situation An alysis: Provide current situation assessments based on analysis of information received. ☐ Develop situation reports for the Command Post (CP) to support the action planning process.
 Think ahead and anticipate situations and problems before they occur.
 Report only to CP personnel.
 Refer all other requests to Public Information Officer.
-Closing Down: Close out all logs and turn all documents into Documentation.
-Return equipment and reusable supplies to Logistics.
-Equipment/ 2- way radio Equipment/ Supplies: aper, pens, dry-erase pens, tissues Supplies.
-Jo b description clipboards La arge site map of campus, laminated or covered with Plexiglas le box(es) ap of county or local area
+Closing Down: □ Close out all logs and turn all documents into Documentation. □ Return equipment and reusable supplies to Logistics.
+Equipment/ Supplies: 2-way radio Paper, pens, dry-erase pens, tissues Job description clipboards Large site map of campus, laminated or covered with Plexiglas File box(es) Map of county or local area